How to Learn to Forecast the Forex Market

-For those who have just come to the stock exchange, it seems that the main thing is to trade with the trend, that is, open orders in the direction of the existing trend.
+Those new to the exchange often think that the main thing is to trade with the trend, that is, open orders in the direction of the existing trend.

-In fact, what is more important is not what trend exists at the moment, but what it will be in a minute, hour or day.
+In reality, it's not the current trend that matters, but what it will be in a minute, an hour, or a day.

-Therefore, before you start trading on Forex, it is so important to learn how to predict exchange rates; this, so to speak, is the key to successful trading.
+Therefore, before starting Forex trading, it's crucial to learn how to forecast exchange rates; this is the key to successful trading.

-A novice trader must know at least the basics of this science; without this, most transactions will be unprofitable.
+A novice trader should at least know the basics of this science; without it, most trades will be unprofitable.

 There are two sources of data on the basis of which the analysis is carried out and the forecast is made: